Is Fear of Future Normal?

 Do you often find yourself worrying about how things will turn out?
 Concerns like whether your mortgage will become unmanageable as interest rates rise or whether your youngest child will be okay on their first day of kindergarten?
 Or maybe you’re anxious about what might happen if your parent on blood-thinning medication falls?
+It’s natural to feel worried sometimes—life is unpredictable.
+But constant worry can make it hard to feel at ease.
+Learning how to stop worrying about the future can help you break free from these constant anxieties and focus on what you can control in the present moment.

-As high achievers, we spend valuable time analyzing different scenarios.
+- High Achiever Mindset: As high achievers, we spend valuable time analyzing different scenarios.
 We plan meticulously, trying to prepare for every possibility.
 Unfortunately, this often traps us in a cycle of future thinking.

 The Impact of Constant Worry